-Power of Attorney in Scotland – the Future is in your hands.
+Power of Attorney in Scotland – it’s your voice, your choice.

-This campaign is about giving you the power to make decisions that will protect you, your family and those you care about should you ever lose capacity to make decisions for yourself.
-It has never been more important to plan for your future care- no matter what age you are, a power of attorney safe-guards your financial and health wishes.
+A Power of Attorney is a legal process giving someone you trust the power to make decisions that will protect you, your family and those you care about should you ever lose capacity to make decisions for yourself.
+It has never been more important to plan for your future care- no matter what age you are, a Power of Attorney safe-guards your financial and health wishes.
+It’s easy to get started, and once you do, the process is simple.
+Get it sorted- it’s your voice, your choice.
+Start the conversation today.

 Every year thousands of people across Scotland lose capacity – it could be an accident, a head injury, a stroke or an ongoing progressive illness.
 Over the last year, Covid-19 has had a huge impact with people of all ages incapacitated while being treated.
 The only way you can plan for your future is to appoint someone with Power of Attorney.